-Anya Zimmerman-Smith (affectionately known as Anya Bean) is a magnificent and wise wood nymph hailing from Redwood City, CA. A first year at CMC, Anya Bean is majoring in philosophy with a minor in wine and cheese parties.
+Anya Zimmerman-Smith (affectionately known as Anya Bean) is a magnificent and wise wood nymph hailing from Redwood City, CA. A junior at CMC, Anya Bean is majoring in philosophy with a minor in wine and cheese parties.
 A renowned child star, Anya’s first major radio hit was a heartfelt, poignant ode to crabs entitled “Clipper Cloppers.”
 Following her worldwide acclaim as a prolific child songwriter, you can now find her meditating in the forest, making incredible jewelry from scratch, and screaming the song “Dreams” by Fleetwood Mac all through the night.
-Anya’s friends love her for her beautiful, folky voice, her misguided but earnest attempts at sarcasm, and her ice cold stares every time one of doesn’t shut up in rehearsal.
+Anya’s friends love her for her beautiful, folky voice, her misguided but earnest attempts at sarcasm, and her ice cold stares every time one of us doesn’t shut up in rehearsal.

 Celeste Terni, CMC'19